Call For Presenters

 “Mini” Sessions

-The Conference Committee invites proposals for sessions – both traditional and non-traditional – that are 45 minutes in length.
+The Conference Committee invites proposals for shorter sessions – both traditional and non-traditional – that are 45 minutes in length.
 “Mini” sessions are encouraged to be higher-energy dives into planning details and finer subject matter by individual experts or small panels.

 Mobile Workshops